Meteorite

+Most space rocks crashing into Earth come from a single source.
+The origin of most meteorites can be traced to just a handful of asteroid breakup events – and possibly even individual asteroids.

 Fall phenomena

 Most meteoroids disintegrate when entering the Earth's atmosphere.
 Usually, five to ten a year are observed to fall and are subsequently recovered and made known to scientists.
 Few meteorites are large enough to create large impact craters.
 Instead, they typically arrive at the surface at their terminal velocity and, at most, create a small pit.

 Large meteoroids may strike the earth with a significant fraction of their escape velocity (second cosmic velocity), leaving behind a hypervelocity impact crater.
 The kind of crater will depend on the size, composition, degree of fragmentation, and incoming angle of the impactor.
 The force of such collisions has the potential to cause widespread destruction.
 The most frequent hypervelocity cratering events on the Earth are caused by iron meteoroids, which are most easily able to transit the atmosphere intact.
 Examples of craters caused by iron meteoroids include Barringer Meteor Crater, Odessa Meteor Crater, Wabar craters, and Wolfe Creek crater; iron meteorites are found in association with all of these craters.
 In contrast, even relatively large stony or icy bodies such as small comets or asteroids, up to millions of tons, are disrupted in the atmosphere, and do not make impact craters.
 Although such disruption events are uncommon, they can cause a considerable concussion to occur; the famed Tunguska event probably resulted from such an incident.
 Very large stony objects, hundreds of meters in diameter or more, weighing tens of millions of tons or more, can reach the surface and cause large craters but are very rare.
 Such events are generally so energetic that the impactor is completely destroyed, leaving no meteorites.
-(The very first example of a stony meteorite found in association with a large impact crater, the Morokweng impact structure in South Africa, was reported in May 2006.)
+(The first example of a stony meteorite found in association with a large impact crater, the Morokweng impact structure in South Africa, was reported in May 2006.)